 - Sudden episodes of falling asleep during the day (possible narcolepsy)

-Most sleep disorders centers perform an in-depth analysis, which includes polysomnography.
+Most sleep disorders centers perform an in-depth analysis, which includes Polysomnography.
 Polysomnography is the technical term for an overnight sleep study that involves recording brain waves and other sleep-related activity.
 Its primary role is in diagnosing obstructive sleep apnea, restless leg syndrome/periodic limb movement disorder, or other abnormal sleep behaviors called parasomnias, such as nightmares, sleep walking, and acting out dreams.

 The American Academy of Sleep Medicine (AASM) recommends a number of behavioral methods and prescription medications as the main treatments for insomnia.
 According to the AASM, these treatment options can improve both quality and quantity of sleep for people with insomnia.